saifali03/Master-s-Degrees-from-all-over-/README.md

     * __`master_programs_html.7z`__
         > A zip file containing the 6000 HTML pages of the Master Courses, organized in 400 folders with 15 pages each.
 * __`Q2 outputs`__
     > A folder containing all the outputs of Q2.
-The folder includes:
+The folder includes the following vocabularies used to solve Q2 and let the engine work.
     * __`inverted_index_1.json`__
         >
     * __`inverted_index_tfidf.json`__